M-Ghasemi/Neural_Networks-KHU-97/README.md

 ```$ git clone https://github.com/M-Ghasemi/Neural_Networks-KHU-97.git```

-**Step 2**: Install required packages with executing the following line. make sure that you are in the same directory with requirements file.
+**Step 2**: Install required packages. make sure that you are in the root directory of the project.

 ```$ pip install -r requirements.txt --no-index --find-links```